jrcarr83/jrcarr83.github.io/about.md

 ### More Information

 Me with my kids: Brooks and Evie.
+I have not had a real haircut since COVID began, and I was inspired to grow it out by my son's long lochs.
 ![](images/fam.jpg)

-Photo of my good dog Kemba.
+Photo of my good dog, Kemba.
 ![](images/kemba.jpg)

 ### Contact me